OneIdentity/SafeguardCustomPlatform/SampleScripts/README.md

-If you need help understanding the content of these sample scripts, it is highly recommended that you read the <a href="../../../wiki">wiki documentation</a>.
+To better understand the content of these sample scripts, read the <a href="../../../wiki">wiki documentation</a>.

 These sample custom platform scripts are organized by the protocol used for managing the asset.
 Currently, Safeguard custom platforms support: